sidblwl/bitcamp2025/README.md

 There should probably be a separate xp for group studying so the xp has the same scale for both people

 OH how about in the message que after 30 minutes it rewards you with a five minute break and you can choose to accept it or rack it up and then you can redeem it later after you’ve studying 2 hours take a 20 minute break

+Features:
+ - Adding a sticky note on the screen when its break time that says "Out for Break :)"
+ - Highlighted buttons and pastel theme

+Not Studying
+ - Getting up
+ - Looking on your phone
+ - Staying still for too long (having a still there?
+Notification)
+ - Looking away for too long
+ - Talking to another person

+Have a "block only" and "allow only" section
+Block Only Mode:
+ - Social Media (Instagram, Twitter/X, Facebook, TikTok, Threads, Pinterest)
+ - Video & Streaming (YouTube, Netflix, Hulu, Disney+, HBO Max, Twitch)
+ - Games & Game Launchers (Steam, Epic Games Launcher, Battle.net, Riot Client (League of Legends, Valorant), Xbox Game Bar, Roblox, Minecraft)
+ - Discord

+Allow Only Mode:
+ -